svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 - Find the object in the `channels` array whose `channel_id` matches the Channel ID of the claim.
 It is possible to have multiple payment channels, even between the same parties, but a claim can only be redeemed against the channel with the matching ID.
 - Confirm that the `expiration` (mutable expiration) of the channel, if present, is not too soon.
 The payee must redeem claims before this time.
 - Confirm that the `amount` of the claim is equal or less than the `amount` of the channel.
-If the `amount` of the claim is higher, the claim cannot be redeemed unless the payer uses a [PaymentChannelFund transaction][] to increase the total amount of SGY available to the channel.
+If the `amount` of the claim is higher, the claim cannot be redeemed unless the payer uses a [PaymentChannelFund transaction][] to increase the total amount of RCP available to the channel.
 - Confirm that the `balance` of the channel matches the amount the payee expects to have already received from the channel.
 If these do not match up, the payee should double-check the channel's transaction history.
 Some possible explanations for a mismatch include:
-    - The payer used a [PaymentChannelClaim][] transaction to deliver SGY from the channel to the payee, but the payee did not notice and record the incoming transaction.
+    - The payer used a [PaymentChannelClaim][] transaction to deliver RCP from the channel to the payee, but the payee did not notice and record the incoming transaction.
     - The payee's records include transactions that are "in flight" or have not yet been included in the latest validated ledger version.
 The payee can use the [tx method][] to look up the state of individual transactions to check this.
     - The `account_channels` request did not specify the correct ledger version.
 (Use `"ledger_index": "validated"` to get the latest validated ledger version)
-    - The payee previously redeemed SGY but forgot to record it.
+    - The payee previously redeemed RCP but forgot to record it.
-    - The payee attempted to redeem SGY and recorded the tentative result, but the transaction's final validated result was not the same and the payee neglected to record the final validated result.
+    - The payee attempted to redeem RCP and recorded the tentative result, but the transaction's final validated result was not the same and the payee neglected to record the final validated result.
     - The `rippled` server the payee queried has lost sync with the rest of the network or is experiencing an unknown bug.
 Use the [server_info method][] to check the state of the server.
 (If you can reproduce this situation, please [report an issue](https://github.com/ripple/rippled/issues/).)

-After confirming both the signature and the current state of the payment channel, the payee has not yet received the SGY, but is certain that he or she _can_ redeem the SGY as long as the transaction to do so is processed before the channel expires.
+After confirming both the signature and the current state of the payment channel, the payee has not yet received the RCP, but is certain that he or she _can_ redeem the RCP as long as the transaction to do so is processed before the channel expires.

 ## 6. Payee provides goods or services.